The #WearNext campaign: New York City

 Circular Glasgow is an initiative of Glasgow Chamber of Commerce and is delivered in partnership with Zero Waste Scotland, Glasgow City Council and Circle Economy.
 It sets out a circular economy vision for Glasgow, together with practical steps for the city and business community that works towards supporting economic development, resource recovery and reuse, and carbon reductions.

-In 2015, through Zero Waste Scotland funding, Glasgow Chamber of Commerce commissioned Circle Economy, a circular economy consultancy firm, to carry out a city scan, identify circular economy potential and suggest next steps - the report was shared in 2016.
-Work between all the partners then took place between 2016 and 2018, and Circular Glasgow was launched in 2017.
-In 2018, Glasgow City Council announced it would lead the development of a circular economy roadmap.
+In 2015, through Zero Waste Scotland funding, Glasgow Chamber of Commerce commissioned Circle Economy, a circular economy consultancy firm, to carry out a city scan, identify circular economy potential and suggest next steps.
+Circular Glasgow was then launched in 2017 and in 2020, Glasgow City Council published its circular economy route map.

 Zero Waste Scotland hold GBP 73 million provided through the Scottish Government and the European Regional Development Fund.
 The latter’s funding comes through the Resource Efficient Circular Economy Accelerator Programme Strategic Intervention.